 “You don’t look like you have…/you look so normal…”

 “You’ve got nothing to be down about”

-This was a lot rant-ier than I expected it to be, so clearly, it’s something that was bothering more than I originally thought.
+This was much more of a rant than I expected it to be, so clearly it’s been bothering more than I originally thought.
 But let me share a piece of advice to you – if you ever go to say any of the above, please don’t.
 Take it from me that they are not helpful, they are not supportive and they will probably cost you a friend.